keypom/keypom-docs/docs/Tutorials/Advanced/daos/daobot.md

 ---
-sidebar_label: 'The DAO Bot'
+sidebar_label: 'Designing the DAO Bot'
 ---
 # The DAO Bot

 ## Introduction
-In this section you'll be creating the DAO bot smart contract in order to securely facilitate auto-registration into your DAO.
+In this section you'll be creating the middleman DAO bot contract in order to securely facilitate auto-registration into your DAO.
 This bot will be tailored according to the functionality and specifications found in the [Solution Architecture](architecture.md#keypom-solution).

+## Designing the DAO Bot

-Recall that the DAO bot needs accomplish the following:
+[Recall](TODO) that the DAO bot needs accomplish the following:

-* It must make multiple cross contract calls to the DAO in succession: first to add the proposal, then to vote to approve the proposal.
-* It must validate the `accountId` in the `AddMemberToRole` proposal that was injected by Keypom.
-* The DAO Bot **must** ensure all calls to it originate from Keypom.
+1. Take in a proposal object for adding a new member to a DAO (which includes the account ID of the new member).
+2. Take in a desired DAO contract and call `add_proposal` with the proposal object.
+3. Parse the return value which should be the proposal ID and then call `act_proposal` to automatically register the new member into the DAO.

 With this in mind, the aim of this tutorial will be to write a Rust smart contract that will match the above properties.
-This process can be broken down into three stages:
+This process can be broken down into two stages:

-1. Verification of function call and arguments
+1. Adding the proposal
-2. Auto-registration
+2. Approving the proposal
-3. View and setter functions

 > If you wish to simply use the DAO bot without modifying it, you can move ahead to the [Final Product](./final.md) page.

 ### Accessing the Code

-For this section of the tutorial, you will need to clone a seperate [DAO bot repository](https://github.com/keypom/dao-bot/tree/main).
+For this section of the tutorial, you will need to clone a separate [DAO bot repository](https://github.com/keypom/dao-bot/tree/main).
 From there you can navigate to the skeleton code folder found below.

 ```bash
 git clone https://github.com/keypom/dao-bot.git && cd src-skeleton